f5devcentral/xcedgedemoguide/README.rst

 .. figure:: ./assets/test-kiosk_0.png

 Here is an example of the networking section that you would encounter when creating a new VM.
-Make sure to select instance region.
+Select instance region.
 In this demo we will use **(US) Central US**.
+And then select the base operating system.
+We use **Windows Server 2022 Datacenter: Azure Edition Hotpatch - x64 Gen2** for this demo.

 .. figure:: ./assets/test-kiosk_0_0.png